Inspiring Friendship Through Friendship Poems

 I hear you

 This poem by Hauntie highlights the way friendships can be a primary source of support.
 Our best friends are often the people who are there for us during the most difficult times.
-Here, the author is reassuring her friends that she is prepared to provide them with the same care and compassion that they’ve provided her during past challenges.
+Here, the author of the poem is reassuring her friends that she is prepared to provide them with the same care and compassion that her friends provided her during past challenges.

 If you face barriers to seeking professional support, like cost or distance, you can also try an online therapy platform like BetterHelp.
-Many people with depression may find it challenging to get out of bed.
+Many people with depression may find it challenging to get out of bed, let alone make friends.
 With online therapy, you can meet with a qualified counselor from home.
 Some people who have participated in online treatment found it easier to talk to a therapist from behind a screen than in person.

 Research shows that online therapy is effective for treating depression, too.
 One review found that online therapy may be more effective at treating depression than in-person therapy and that participants were equally as satisfied with online and in-person treatment.